junxit/us-congress-bills-111/bill.md

 ## § 2.
 Findings and purpose

 - **(a)** *Findings* The Congress finds the following:
-  - **(1)** The United States faces major challenges, such as mitigating and adapting to the impacts of climate change, stewarding critical coastal and marine resources including fish and wildlife habitat while sustaining the commercial and recreational activities that depend on these resources, and improving resilience to natural disasters, that collectively threaten human health, economic development, environmental quality, and national security.
+  - **(1)** The United States faces major challenges, such as mitigating and adapting to the impacts of climate change, stewarding critical coastal and marine resources including fish and wildlife habitat while sustaining the commercial and recreational activities that depend on these resources, and improving resilience to natural disasters, that collectively threaten human health, sustainable economic development, environmental quality, and national security.
   - **(2)** Communities in coastal watersheds are particularly vulnerable to these increasingly urgent, interconnected, and complex challenges and need support for teacher professional development and experiential learning among students of all ages.
   - **(3)** These challenges can be met with the help of comprehensive programs specifically targeted to engage coastal watershed communities, schoolchildren, and the general public to develop engaged and environmentally literate citizens who are better able to understand complex environmental issues, assess risk, evaluate proposed plans, and understand how individual decisions affect the environment at local, regional, national, and global scales.
   - **(4)** The intrinsic social and conservation values of wildlife-dependent and other outdoor recreation can play an important role in outdoor educational programs that address the myriad of coastal and ocean concerns, as well as instill a sustainable conservation ethic that will enable them to face those challenges to the betterment of both the environment and coastal communities.
+  - **(5)** The economic importance of coastal areas and resources to the overall economy of the United States is significant.
+According to the U.S. Commission on Ocean Policy, coastal and ocean-related activities support millions of American jobs and generate more than $1 trillion, or one tenth of the Nation’s annual gross domestic product.
+Sustainable use of the Nation’s natural resources can provide additional economic opportunities to the United States economy.
-- **(b)** *Purpose* The purpose of this Act is to advance environmental literacy, develop public awareness and appreciation of the economic, social, recreational, and environmental benefits of coastal watersheds, and emphasize stewardship of critical coastal and marine resources, including an understanding of how climate change is impacting those resources, through the establishment of—
+- **(b)** *Purpose* The purpose of this Act is to advance environmental literacy, develop public awareness and appreciation of the economic, social, recreational, and environmental benefits of coastal watersheds, and emphasize stewardship and sustainable economic development of critical coastal and marine resources, including an understanding of how climate change is impacting those resources, through the establishment of—
   - **(1)** an Environmental Literacy Grant Program; and
   - **(2)** regional programs under the B-WET Program.